spiceai/docs/spiceaidocs/docs/features/data-acceleration/indexes.md

 description: 'Learn how to add indexes to local acceleration tables in Spice.'
 ---

-Database indexes are an essential tool for optimizing the performance of queries.
-Learn how to add indexes to the tables that Spice creates to accelerate data locally.
+Database indexes are essential for optimizing query performance.
+This document explains how to add indexes to tables created by Spice for local data acceleration.

 Example Spicepod: